locus-finance/tokenomics/README.md

 ## How-to's

-### How to write testable in unit tests Hardhat tasks?
+### How to write Hardhat tasks that could be utilized in unit tests?

 ### How to test hypothesis'?